-Artist Associate in Jazz Bass, Co-Director of Small Jazz Ensembles
+Artist Associate in Classical and Jazz Bass and Co-Director of Small Jazz Ensembles, Instructor

 Bernhard Music Center